 It’s not intimidating to drive in Europe, so don’t be put off.
 But it is absolutely more challenging than driving in the United States.

-Guide To Renting and Driving a Car in Europe
+Tips For Renting and Driving a Car in Europe

 Here are the key things you need to know about renting a car and driving in Europe.

-1. How To Rent a Car with Auto Europe
+1. How To Rent a Car

 Personally, I refuse to spend hours pricing out individual companies.
 I book with Auto Europe.
 It’s a consolidator company, which functions like a giant search engine finding the best rates for your trip.
 It’s similar to using Kayak or Momondo for flights.